S-hravani/GitRepo/README.md

----

 ## **Short Overview**
-PSL Community Connect Application is a robust platform that includes:
+PSL Community Connect Application is a robust platform that enables:

-- **User Authentication**: Users can sign up, log in, and manage their profiles.
+- User authentication and profile management.
+- Active participation in event creation and engagement.
-- **User Dashboard**: A personalized dashboard to monitor user interests and events.
+The application includes a personalized dashboard to monitor user interests and events, ensuring smooth user interaction.
-- **Event Creation and Management**: Users can create and manage events with detailed information.
-- **Interest and Participation**: Users can mark their interest in events and join them.

----

 ## **Features**